imper86/allegroapi/README.md

-# allegroapi
+# allegroapi PHP SDK
-library making allegro rest and soap api using easier
+Library that makes allegro rest and soap api using easier

 ## Installation
 This lib should be installed with composer